InterStim OAB Therapy in Fullerton and Yorba Linda, CA

-InterStim, offered by Southland Urology, has a very high satisfaction rate for treating poor bladder control symptoms.
-Learn about how InterStim works and contact Sourthland Urology for a consultation to find out if InterStim is right for you!
+InterStim has a very high satisfaction rate for treating poor bladder control symptoms.
+Learn about how InterStim works and contact Southland Urology at (714) 870-5970 to find out if InterStim is right for you!

 Evidence suggests that breakdowns in the bladder-brain communication pathway are the root cause of OAB and non-obstructive urinary retention.1-3 While other therapies focus on the bladder muscles, Medtronic therapies target the nerves, which is thought to help restore normal bladder function.*